solzilberman/pymaid/README.md

 # PyMaid

 ## What is this?
-PyMaid is a tool to automatically generate MermaidJS class diagrams from python3 source code.
+PyMaid is a tool to automatically generate MermaidJS class diagrams from `python3` source code.
 PyMaid uses the native `ast` module to parse a raw text stream of `.py` files and generate the proper syntax for MermaidJS [class diagrams](https://mermaid.js.org/syntax/classDiagram.html).

 *Please Note: PyMaid is a work in progress and is not yet ready for production use.*

 ## Details
-This tool was created to get a quick visual representation of `python3` codebases.
+This tool was developed to be hackable and provide users with high-level visualizations of `python3` codebases.
 We are open to contributions and feature requests.
-We aim to keep PyMaid simple and portable by having 0 external dependencies.

 ## Setup & Installation
 ```bash